Hon John C. Coughenour

 Under Federal Rule of Civil Procedure 55(a) and Local Civil Rule 55(a), default is a two-step process.
 To obtain default judgment under Rule 55, a plaintiff must first request entry of default from the Clerk of the Court and then, after the Clerk has issued an entry of default, apply to the Court for default judgment.
 The motion for default judgment should be filed promptly after the Clerk of Court grants the entry of default.

-Under Local Civil Rule 7(b)(1), all motions for default, just like all other motions, must be properly supported in order to receive the relief requested.
+Under LCR 7(b)(1), all motions for default, just like all other motions, must be properly supported in order to receive the relief requested.
 Judge Coughenour will deny motions for default judgment that do not provide sufficient information for the Court to enter judgment.
 Plaintiffs should be guided by the following considerations:

 - Plaintiffs shall support a motion for default judgment with a declaration.